sphinx-doc/alabaster/README.rst

 * Update Github button image link to use the newly-available HTTPS version of the URL; this helps prevent errors on doc pages served via HTTPS.
 Thanks to Gustavo Narea for the report.
+* Add control over the font size & family of code blocks.
+Credit to Steven Loria.

 0.6.3 (2015-01-19)